 Defendants have a website, and that website is the only place the Plaintiff can get documents to support their complaint against Defendants.
 Defendants continuously state that Plaintiff's show no documentation of anything.
-Defendants have had Plaintiff's locked out of their account for years, and...
+Defendants have had Plaintiff's locked out of their account for...
 Read more »

 You need to utilize the discovery process.
 You do not have to have a trial date set to start discovery.
 A Plaintiff can start discovery 10 days after the Complaint is served and up until the discovery cutoff date, which is a fixed number of days before trial.
 No trial date, no cutoff.
 If the...Read more »

 The defendant is harassing me to file an EJ-100 (in Alameda, CA) which she was not entitled to as she still owed about $1000.
 I decided to file the EJ-100 (but did not notarize the form) is it wasn't worth trying to collect the debt.
 Do I need a notarized version?
 She is demanding that I...
 Read more »